 Bedford’s Tourism office, located in the Bedford Area Welcome Center, is open daily to showcase the many attractions, activities and events the area offers.
-Numerous exhibits, including a fire-fighters gallery complete with a 1927 Seagrave Pumper highlight the visitor experience along with other amenities including an orientation theatre, business and community meeting and reception space, internet station and WI-FI access, picnic area, full-service camper hook-ups, covered porches with rocking chairs and terrace, motor coach parking and sanitary station, gift shop and coffee café.
+Numerous exhibits, including a fire-fighters gallery complete with a 1927 Seagrave Pumper highlight the visitor experience along with other amenities including an orientation theatre, business and community meeting and reception space, internet station and WI-FI access, picnic area, full-service camper hook-ups, Tesla charging station, covered porches with rocking chairs and terrace, motor coach parking and sanitary station, gift shop and coffee café.

 The Welcome Center is at the junction of US 460 and Rt.
 122 directly below The National D-Day Memorial.
 Other visitor attractions include Thomas Jefferson’s retreat home Poplar Forest, the majestic Peaks of Otter, Smith Mountain Lake, Centertown Bedford, the Bedford Museum, Historic Avenel, and more.

 Bedford has quite an art and agri-tourism scene, so much in fact, that a group of local artist and business owners have partnered with the Artisan Center of Virginia to form The Bedford Artisan Trail with more than 80 trail sites to explore.
 Also visit Goose Creek Studios to check out an array of local artists works in Bedford and learn about other art stops along the trail that you won’t want to miss.